artsus4/hakchi2-wiki/FAQ.md

 * 9 (MMC2) - used only by Punch Out!!
 * 10 (MMC4) - used by few japanese games.
 * 71 (Codemasters/Camerica) - since version 2.08 mapper #71 games are automatically patched to mapper #2.
+* 86 - some Japanese games.
 * 87 - some Japanese games.
+* 184 - some... games
 * Famicom Disk System images - japanese ROMs with .fds extension, like original Super Mario Bros.
 2, Doki Doki Panic, japanese version of Metroid, etc.

 It is possible that emulator supports some other mappers too.
 You can add those ROMs but application will warn you and game likely will not work.
 If it WILL work please report me about this game.
 I’ll add this mapper to list of confirmed.
+But I already tested all mapper numbers.

 Also if you will patch unsupported game with mapper hack/patch/conversion it should work.
 There are many MMC3 patches over the Internet.
 Also it's easy to port games from Codemasters/Camerica to UNROM.
+Mappers #71, #88, #95, #206 will be automatically patched and most games should work.

 **But there is no way to make support for unsupported mappers.
 Please stop asking me about it.**